LA might be the best ramen city outside of Asia, and like 72% of the evidence for this is Tsujita.

 |Yelp||Tsujita LA | Tsujita Annex | The Tsujita | Killer Noodle | Sushi Tsujita|

-COVID Hours: 11am – 9pm, available for take out, pick up and delivery (via Postmates, Doordash and Grubhub), outdoor dining set up (pending local restrictions)
+COVID Hours: 11am – 10pm, available for take out, pick up and delivery (via Postmates, Doordash and Grubhub), indoor and outdoor dining available and the lines are back

 |Price||$$ – the most basic tsukemen starts at around $13, ramen options also start around $12|